Chicken Little (2005 film)

-Chicken Little is a 2005 American animated science fiction comedy film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-Loosely inspired on the European folk tale "Henny Penny", known in the United States as "Chicken Little", in this version, the title character is ridiculed by his town for causing a panic, thinking that the sky was "falling".
-A year later, he attempts to fix his reputation, followed by an unexpected truth regarding his past being revealed.
+Chicken Little is a 2005 American animated science fiction comedy film produced by Walt Disney Feature Animation.
+It is loosely inspired by the European folk tale "Henny Penny", known in the United States as "Chicken Little".
+Disney had previously adapted the tale in a 1943 short film.
+The film follows Chicken Little who, after claiming the sky was "falling" and subsequently being ridiculed by his town, attempts to fix his reputation, only to discover an otherworldly revelation.

-The film was directed by Mark Dindal from a screenplay by Steve Bencich, Ron J. Friedman, and Ron Anderson, based on a story by Dindal and Mark Kennedy, and stars Zach Braff as the titular character, with Joan Cusack, Dan Molina, Steve Zahn, Garry Marshall, Amy Sedaris, Mark Walton, and Don Knotts in supporting roles.
-The film is dedicated to Disney artist and writer Joe Grant, who died before the film's release.
-This also marked the final film appearance of Don Knotts during his lifetime, as his next and final film, Air Buddies (another Disney-produced film that was released just over a year later), would be released posthumously.
+The film was directed by Mark Dindal and written by Steve Bencich, Ron J. Friedman, and Ron Anderson, and features Zach Braff as Chicken Little, with Joan Cusack, Dan Molina, Steve Zahn, Garry Marshall, Amy Sedaris, Mark Walton, and Don Knotts in supporting roles.

 Chicken Little was animated in-house at Walt Disney Feature Animation's main headquarters in Burbank, California.
-It is Disney Animation's first fully computer-animated feature film, as Dinosaur (2000) was a combination of live-action and computer animation which in turn was provided by Disney's The Secret Lab.
+It was Disney Animation's first fully computer-animated feature film.